ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 in the dataset separately.
 In addition, since all contributors must have a populated auxiliary variable, failure to fully populate the target variable by this method shall constitute an error.

+Typically a register-based variable such as frozen turnover or frozen employment would be used as a contributor's auxiliary variable.

 ### Link Calculation